ts387/EMReady/README.md

 4. **Platform-Specific Notes**:
    - **macOS M-Series**: Multi-GPU is not supported due to Metal limitations.
 The `-g` GPU_ID parameter is ignored.
    - **Linux**: Multi-GPU support available via comma-separated GPU IDs (e.g., `-g 2,3,6`).

+5. **MPS Backend Notice**: The Metal Performance Shaders (MPS) backend for Apple Silicon is newer than CUDA.
+While results are expected to be equivalent, slight numerical differences may occur between CUDA and MPS outputs due to different GPU architectures and floating-point optimization strategies.
+This is normal behavior and should not affect scientific conclusions.

 ## 📝 Citation